 Why Is Mental Health Important?
 Mental health is increasingly being recognized as an important issue that we must face together as a society.
 For centuries, societies have been viewing mental stability issues with suspicion.
-In the past, poor mental well-being has been associated with poor character, poor judgment, and even witchcraft.
+In the past, poor mental well-being has been associated with poor character.
+Also, poor judgment, and even witchcraft.

 Photo Credit by Elina Krima